English Version | النسخة العربية

 "For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord." — Romans 8:38-39

 "Shall never perish" — this is the absolute promise of God.
-And no power in all the universe — not death and not life and not angels and not devils and not any creature in existence — can separate you from the love of God which is in the Lord Jesus Christ.
-This eternal guarantee cannot be found in any other religion in the world — because it is built on the grace of God and not on the works of man.
+And no power in the whole universe — neither death nor life, neither angels nor demons, nor any creature in existence — can separate you from the love of God that is in the Lord Jesus Christ.
+This eternal assurance is not found in any other religion in the world — because it is built on the grace of God, not on the works of man.

-Grace Is Not a Licence for Sin — But a Power That Frees You from It
+Grace Is Not a License for Sin — But a Power That Frees You From It

-Perhaps someone says: if salvation is free and guaranteed forever — why should I not sin as I please without fear of punishment?
-This question was raised even in the time of the King James Bible — and the apostle Paul answered it clearly: "What shall we say then?
-Shall we continue in sin, that grace may abound?
-God forbid.
-How shall we, that are dead to sin, live any longer therein?" — Romans 6:1-2.
-When you truly understand grace — when you realise in the depths of your heart that the Lord Jesus ChristGod manifest in the flesh — died for you and paid the price of your sins with His precious blood and you did not deserve anything but punishment — then your natural reaction is never: "Great, I will sin as I please!" but rather: "O my God, how much I love Thee — how great is Thy love that I do not deserve — I want to live my whole life to please Thee and thank Thee for what Thou hast done for me!"
-This is the radical difference between the two motivations: religion tells you do not sin because God will punish you — grace tells you God loved you so love Him also.
-Fear restrains you from the outside but does not change your heart — the moment the oversight disappears you return to your sin because your heart did not change.
-But love changes you from the inside out — you come to hate sin because you love God and not because you fear His punishment.
+When you truly understand grace — when you grasp in the depths of your heart that the Lord Jesus ChristGod incarnate — died for you personally and paid the price of your sins with His precious blood while you deserved nothing but punishment — then your natural response is never: "Wonderful, I will sin as I please!"
+Rather it is: "My God, how I love You — how great is Your love which I do not deserve — I want to spend my whole life pleasing You and thanking You for what You did for me!"
+This is the radical difference between the two motives: religion tells you, do not sin because God will punish you — grace tells you, God loved you, so love Him in return.
+Fear restrains you from the outside but does not change your heart — the moment surveillance disappears, you return to your sin because your heart has not changed.
+But love changes you from within — you begin to hate sin because you love God, not because you fear His punishment.
 This is true freedom from sin — not by human willpower but by the power of divine grace and the Holy Ghost dwelling in you.
+And he who uses grace as a license for sin proves that he has never truly experienced grace.
+For true grace does not produce disorder but holiness.
+True grace changes you from within — you long for what God loves and recoil from what He hates.
+And when you fail — as every believer sometimes does — you confess your sin to God and find His immediate forgiveness and cleansing:

 "If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness." — 1 John 1:9